nick-ducker/T2A1/README.md

 <br>

 * **Common Database**

   PostgreSQL is a common database used in web applications.
 While it is currently one of the most popular database management systems (DBMS) in use today, there are also some specific drawbacks to it.

   Pro's
     * PostgreSQL is an older, open source DBMS.
-Due to this, it is compatible with many languages with many OS's such as Linux, Mac and Windows.
-Additionally this means that PostgreSQL is also extremely stable and easy to integrate into new and existing projects.
+Due to this, it is compatible with many languages and many OS's such as Linux, Mac and Windows.
+Additionally, this means that PostgreSQL is also extremely stable and easy to integrate into new and existing projects.
     * As an open source DBMS, PostgreSQL is free to use for your application in whatever capacity you need it to operate in, no questions asked.
     * As an open source DBMS, PostgreSQL has a large and diverse community of developers who are consistently contributing to the codebase.
     * Again, tying into the above points, because of its age and stability, you can install PostgreSQL and, after some configuration, easily use it for simple operations without having to worry too much about maintenance.
-    * It is the closest DBMS to full SQL compliance (what does that mean?)
+    * It is the closest DBMS to full SQL compliance.
     * PostgreSQL is able to handle multiple users concurrently requesting and storing data at the same time.
 This means data is less likely to become corrupted during these operations and results in a much more robust web application.

   Con's